Mikey8943/EDM-spectrogram-vae/README.md

 # Datasets
-As we have to use spectrograms for this project I have dicided to scape music from the internet.
+As we have to use spectrograms for this project, I dicided to scape music from the internet.
 There are some online music platform that I picked for scaping.

 | Site         | Scape Tool  | Data   | Quality    | Difficulty to Scrape |